Accommodating motherhood still a challenge for employers

-A flight attendant for Endeavor Air, a regional airline owned by Delta Air Lines, was recently paid $30,000 to settle a discrimination complaint alleging the airline failed to provide her with private space at work to pump breast milk.
+A flight attendant for a regional airline was recently paid $30,000 to settle a discrimination complaint alleging the airline failed to provide her with private space at work to pump breast milk.

 The complaint, filed last year with the New York City Commission on Human Rights, claimed that the nearest private space was two terminals away – a distance that didn’t leave the breast-feeding flight attendant with enough time to pump during her break.
 As a result, the employee suffered emotional stress and lower milk production, according to a story in Fortune.

-In addition to paying the flight attendant $30,000, Endeavor Air agreed to revise its employee accommodation policies, conduct staff training on its policies and post information on pregnancy and employment rights in its New York City offices.
+In addition to paying the flight attendant $30,000, the airline agreed to revise its employee accommodation policies, conduct staff training on its policies and post information on pregnancy and employment rights in its New York City offices.

-The Endeavor settlement follows another pregnancy discrimination lawsuit filed in May 2016 on behalf of four female pilots of Frontier Airlines.
-The women allege that Frontier discriminates against pilots who are pregnant or breast-feeding by not offering reasonable accommodations, such as temporary ground assignments or designated places where nursing pilots can pump.
+The settlement follows another pregnancy discrimination lawsuit filed in May 2016 on behalf of four female pilots working for another airline.
+The women allege that the company discriminates against pilots who are pregnant or breast-feeding by not offering reasonable accommodations, such as temporary ground assignments or designated places where nursing pilots can pump.

 The aviation industry is by no means unique in having its policies and attitudes toward accommodating pregnant and nursing employees put under scrutiny.
 Despite the Pregnancy Discrimination Act of 1978 – an amendment to Title VII of the Civil Rights Act of 1964 – which explicitly prohibits employment discrimination based on pregnancy, approximately 250,000 pregnant workers every year are denied requests for accommodations, according to Better Balance, a national work and family legal center focused on promoting fairness in the workplace.
 Better Balance says that number is low as many pregnant workers never ask for accommodations because they fear retaliation and being fired.